mono/website/docs/debug+profile/debug/index.md

 Debugging Pinned Objects
 ------------------------

 The Mono GC will conservatively scan part of the stacks of the threads to find if they reference objects that thus would need to be kept alive.
-Sometimes the stack, though, contains intergers or other data that look like a pointer to an object, but it isn't really used to hold a reference to managed memory.
+Sometimes the stack, though, contains integers or other data that look like a pointer to an object, but it isn't really used to hold a reference to managed memory.
 When using the SGen GC, to help debug those cases, you can call the function find_pinning_ref_from_thread(obj, obj_size) to check whether the object obj is being pinned from some thread locations.
 Make sure you have a mono debug build, as the linker could optimize away this function from production builds.

 ### Triggering the Debugger